 Blicks Lane is right in the heart of New Zealand’s famed wine region, Marlborough.
-It is now in its sixth vintage as a separate project from the Sowland family at Walnut Block.
-In 2024, the fruit came from Walnut Block vineyard, which has alluvial soils, a typical soil type for Marlborough.
-The 2024 vintage had low yields, warm days, ultra dry conditions, and a shift to cold nights in March.
-You couldn’t have asked for better.
+It is now in its seventh vintage as a separate project from the Sowland family at Walnut Block.
+In 2025, the fruit came from Walnut Block vineyard, which has alluvial soils, a typical soil type for Marlborough.
+After the driest nine-month period on record for 94 years (between June 2023 and February 2024), the 2025 season shaped up to be one of the best in recent years.
+A cooler autumn led to a prolonged harvest, and patience was the key word.

 The grapes were de-stemmed and pressed, then slowly fermented in stainless-steel at a cool temperature using carefully selected yeast.
 After fermentation, the wine remained on yeast lees for three months in tank to build richness and mouthfeel.
 The wine was then racked, fined, filtered, and bottled with a hit of sulfur.